Retaard/LAZY-EXTERNAL/readme.md

 #  LAZY External

 A lightweight, open-source external for Roblox.
+THIS IS NOT RATTED CHECK THE SOURCE AND FIND STRINGS if you want.

 ---